adrianskelton/adrianproject5/TESTING.md

 The above still did not work so I had to rollback to a previous migration before the errors.
 I found this information on [Stackoverflow](https://stackoverflow.com/questions/32123477/how-to-revert-the-last-migration)

 ### bug no white space
-I was posting all the blog posts from the admin and for some reason it was stripping
+I was posting all the blog posts from the admin and for some reason it was stripping the paragraph gaps.
+Fixed it with whitespace css setting.

 [White space article](https://developer.mozilla.org/en-US/docs/Web/CSS/white-space)